cessen/kobo_jp_dict/README.md

 Typical usage looks like this:

 ```
-kobo_jp_dict -j JMdict_e.xml -p accent.tsv dicthtml-ja-en.zip
+kobo_jp_dict -y jmdict_english.zip dicthtml-ja-en.zip
 ```

-This takes `JMdict_e.xml` and the pitch-accent file `accent.tsv` as input, and produces the Kobo dictionary file `dicthtml-ja-en.zip`.
+This takes the Yomichan dictionary `jmdict_english.zip` as input and produces the Kobo dictionary file `dicthtml-ja-en.zip`.

-You can also include entries from Yomichan dictionaries using the `-y` flag like so:
+You can include as many Yomichan dictionaries as you like with repeated use of the `-y` flag like so:

 ```
-kobo_jp_dict -j JMdict_e.xml -p accent.tsv -y yomichan_dictionary_1.zip -y yomichan_dictionary_2.zip dicthtml-ja-en.zip
+kobo_jp_dict -y yomichan_dictionary_1.zip -y yomichan_dictionary_2.zip dicthtml-ja-en.zip
 ```

-Note that a JMdict xml file is always required, even when providing yomichan dictionaries.
-(This requirement may be lifted in the future.)
-Not all Yomichan dictionaries are supported, but at least kanji, name, and most Japanese-Japanese dictionaries should work reasonably well.
+Not all Yomichan dictionaries are supported, but at least JMDict, kanji, name, and most Japanese-Japanese dictionaries should work reasonably well.

 ## Installing the produced dictionary

 On recent Kobo firmware the installation process is very straightforward: just copy the produced dictionary file to `.kobo/custom-dict/dicthtml-ja-en.zip` on your Kobo device.

 Note that the filename is important: Kobo e-readers use the dictionary filename to determine the type of dictionary and what language(s) it's for.
-Your Kobo may fail to register the dictionary if you name it differently.
+Your Kobo may fail to register the dictionary if you name it incorrectly.
+If you've generated a Japanese-Japanese dictionary, you can use the filename `dicthtml-ja.zip` instead.

 ## Using the dictionary